apache/flink/docs/apis/streaming/connectors/nifi.md

 #### Apache NiFi Source

-The connector provides a Source for reading Apache NiFi data into Apache Flink.
+The connector provides a Source for reading data from Apache NiFi to Apache Flink.

+The class `NiFiSource(…)` provides 2 constructors for reading data from NiFi